Understanding the International Fuel Tax Agreement (IFTA)

 What Is a Qualified Motor Vehicle?

 Motor carriers must apply for an IFTA license through their base jurisdiction.
 The state or province where a carrier obtains its IFTA credentials is known as the base jurisdiction.
-An IFTA license is issued annually, along with two decals for each qualified motor vehicle.
-This typically requires submitting an application that includes:

 • Business and carrier information